MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 To assign users or groups to an app, follow these steps:

 1. In Teams admin center, go to the [Manage apps](https://admin.teams.microsoft.com/policies/manage-apps) page, search for the required app, and select the app name to open its app details page.
+You can't create assignments to apps in bulk.

 1. Select the **Assignments** tab.